lemon07r/pampax/README.md

 # PAMPAX – Protocol for Augmented Memory of Project Artifacts Extended

-This fork adds native support for any OpenAI compatible API endpoints (so use any provider), and support for any Reranking models instead of only supporting the previous local-only Transform.js implementation.
+This fork adds native support for any OpenAI compatible API endpoints (so use any provider, or local api like llama.cpp server/lmstudio/etc), and support for any Reranking models instead of only supporting the previous local-only Transform.js implementation.
 This should open up better performing model options both for emebedding and reranking.

 **Version 1.12.x** · **Semantic Search** · **MCP Compatible** · **Node.js**